Summer Graduate Fellowship in Digital Humanities

-Application Deadline: April 5, 2021.
+Application Deadline: April 11, 2022 at NOON.
 Click link at bottom of page to apply.

 The Summer Graduate Fellowship in Digital Humanities supports a small interdisciplinary cohort of Cornell graduate students who together investigate approaches to digital scholarship through collaborative workshops, readings, discussion, and work on independent projects.